Hyperbolic traveling waves driven by growth: Traveling wave solutions: Proof of Theorems and

-We will need the following classical inequality satisfied by the traveling profile. \begin{lem} The traveling profile $\nu$ satisfies: $\forall z \; \nu'(z) + \lambda \nu(z)\geq 0$, where $\lambda $ is the smallest positive root of \eqref{eq:charac}. \end{lem} \begin{proof} We introduce $\varphi(z) = -\frac{\nu'(z)}{\nu(z)}$.
+The following classical inequality satisfied by the traveling profile will be required later. \begin{lem} The traveling profile $\nu$ satisfies: $\forall z \; \nu'(z) + \lambda \nu(z)\geq 0$, where $\lambda $ is the smallest positive root of \eqref{eq:charac}. \end{lem} \begin{proof} We introduce $\varphi(z) = -\frac{\nu'(z)}{\nu(z)}$.
 It is nonnegative, and it satisfies the following first-order ODE with a source term

 Since $F$ is concave, $\varphi$ satisfies the differential inequality

 The right-hand-side is the characteristic polynomial of the linearized equation \eqref{eq:charac}.
 Moreover the function $\varphi$ verifies $\lim_{z\to -\infty} \varphi(z) = 0$.
 Hence a simple ODE argument shows that $\forall z \; \varphi(z) \leq \lambda$. \end{proof}